buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_ValveTypePressureRelief.md

+# Pset_ValveTypePressureRelief

 Spring or weight loaded valve that automatically discharges to a safe place fluid that has built up to excessive pressure in pipes or fittings.
 <!-- end of short definition -->

 Note that a pressure relief valve is constrained to have a single port pattern.